aegiacometti/netor/docs/use_cases.rst

 * you can add ``--check --diff`` to check commands before applying and to show the differences to apply.
 * you can send information from the playbook to a parser to crop information and/or to script to do something else, this means that there is communication between to move information and act accordingly.
 * ``ansible-playbook`` is the command to execute playbooks, you have to cd to the playbooks directory
 * Ansible is kind of static, because it only do something when you enter a command.
 If you want to trigger actions you have to use an external tool, like Nagios.
 If Nagios detects something execute this Ansible playbook.

-**SaltStack:**
+**Salt:**

-* what it super cool about SaltStack is the even if the commands are weird at the beginning, all of the modules/functions have a help right at the command line, i will show you how.
+* what it super cool about Salt is the even if the commands are weird at the beginning, all of the modules/functions have a help right at the command line, i will show you how.
 * ``salt`` is for execution online commands against the devices
-* ``salt-run`` is for executing commands with information that SaltStack already
+* ``salt-run`` is for executing commands with information that Salt already
 * to every command you can add at the end ``-l debug`` to check what is going on.
 * it has incredible ``net.bgp`` module to check for information, to configure and potentially react.
-* SaltStack has a cache database with information gathered by runners, the cool thing about this is that you don't need to install and maintain a separate DB to store information like regular network management software requires.
+* Salt has a cache database with information gathered by runners, the cool thing about this is that you don't need to install and maintain a separate DB to store information like regular network management software requires.
-* SaltStack has an event bus, which you can see with ``salt-run state.event pretty=True``, the amazing thing about this is that you can start thinking in **Orchestration**, or in other words, define a reactor to an event when some message gets to the event bus.
+* Salt has an event bus, which you can see with ``salt-run state.event pretty=True``, the amazing thing about this is that you can start thinking in **Orchestration**, or in other words, define a reactor to an event when some message gets to the event bus.
 You can even attach a chat bot.

 Ansible examples